 As one of the most versatile pet reptiles, Blue Tongue Skinks make excellent pets (opens in a new tab) for beginners and advanced herpetologists alike.

 Easy to care for with an abundance of personality, Blue Tongue Skinks can ease a novice reptile owner into caring for a unique pet, or they can pose a breeding challenge for more experienced owners.

-These creatures can hatch eggs inside their body, amputate their own tails in an emergency, and are one of the few reptile species capable of recognizing faces and remembering voices.
+These ovoviviparous creatures can hatch eggs inside their body, amputate their own tails in an emergency, and are one of the few reptile species that is intelligent enough to recognize faces and remember voices.

 With a Blue Tongue Skink in your menagerie, you’ll NEVER be bored as you find yourself continually delighted by this fascinating little creature!

 What You’ll Learn In This Article:

 - Where to buy a healthy Blue Tongue Skink (plus what to look for!)

 - Cost of a Blue Tongue Skink

 - Proper diet & supplements for all ages